 - Death can occur from aspiration, airway obstruction, erosion into major blood vessels or extension to the mediastinum.

-- Recurrence can follow tonsillectomy.
+- Recurrence can follow tonsillectomy but is rare.

 - A fall of 50% in the prescribing of antibiotics to children in English general practice has not been accompanied by an increase in hospital admissions for peritonsillar abscess.